rackerlabs/docs-style-guide/style-guide/blog-guidelines.rst

 -  Show don’t tell.
 Can you create a graphic or image, or add a screen shot to illustrate your point?

--  Avoid jargon!
+-  Avoid jargon.
 Rackers (and the entire tech industry) tend to speak in jargon.
 Unless your post is aimed at a technical audience, use plain English.
 There is never a reason to use business jargon.